 tempted, he will also provide a way out so that you can stand up under it.”

-We can enjoy the good times in our lives, and in the bad times we can enjoy
+We can enjoy the good times in our lives, and in the bad times we can rejoice

 our growth.
-Everything that happens to us, good or bad, reduces to a
+Everything that happens to us, good or bad, is for a single

 1Pet 1,6-8